Everything You Need to Know About Creating Rewards on Patreon

 Absolutely not!
 In fact, some creators don’t offer any rewards or simply create one reward tier as admission into their community (check out Jimquisition for a great example of a successful creator doing this).

-That said, rewarding your patrons will likely drive more interest from potential patrons to sign up and pledge to you.
+That said, offering rewards will likely drive more interest from fans to sign up and become your patrons.
 While many patrons simply want to support you out of the kindness of their hearts, we’ve done some research that shows that a creator with rewards on Patreon tends to perform better than a creator without.

 Check out this graph from a blog post our data team wrote that’ll give you an idea of how having rewards can help you be more successful on Patreon: